biofisicasuelos/awesome-soil-physics/README.md

 ## Databases y datasets

 - [Global maps of potential and climatic plant-available soil water](https://zenodo.org/record/7600632#.ZB3dV-yZOdY).
 Authors:  Gupta, Surya;  Lehmann, Peter;  Bickel, Samuel;  Bonetti, Sara;  Or, Dani.
 This repository contains four global maps at 1km resolution per 1m soil depth: matric potential at FC [m], water content at FC [m3/m3], potential plant-available soil water [mm], climatic plant-available soil water [mm].

+- [GSHP: Global database of soil hydraulic properties](https://zenodo.org/record/6640246#.ZB3eSOyZOdY).
+A total of 15,259 SWCCs from 2,702 sites are reported.
+In addition to SWCCs, other soil variables such as soil texture (12,233 measurements), bulk density (15,125 measurements), and soil organic carbon (2,255 measurements) are also listed in the database.